 - Language A: language and literature, which is available in 17 languages.

 - Literature and performance, which is automatically available in English, and by special request in Spanish and French.

 Through each course, students are able to develop:

 - a personal appreciation of language and literature

-- skills in literary criticism using a range of texts from different periods, styles and genres
+- critical-thinking skills in their interaction with a range of texts from different periods, styles, text-types and literacy forms

 - an understanding of the formal, stylistic and aesthetic qualities of texts